JamesMcNee/perseverant/README.md

 In the above example, one of two things will happen:
 1. The stock count will become 0 for the book within the allotted 10-second period.
 2. The purchase message is never consumer, or takes longer than 10 seconds to be delivered and an exception will be thrown.

+## Usage
+By chaining temporal bindings and until conditions, you can craft powerful mechanisms to wait for asynchronous conditions to satisfy.

+### Temporal Bindings
+You can utilise the following temporal bindings for your persevere functions:

+- `atMost` - Wait for at most the specified time for the condition to be met.
+- `atLeast` - Expect that at least the specified time has passed before the condition is met.
+(Note: Must also provide an upper temporal bound).

+### Until Conditions
+You can utilise the following until conditions for determining success

+- `yieldsValue` - Stop waiting once the underlying promissory function yields the value specified.
+- `satisfies` - Stop waiting once the underlying promissory function satisfies the provided predicate.
+- `noExceptions` - Stop waiting as soon as the underlying promissory function resolves (doesn't reject/throw).

+## Licence
+Copyright (c) 2023 James McNee Licensed under the MIT license.

+---

 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_